 1. Sunflower shoots – 12 Days

-This is quite an odd start, perhaps, but Jerusalem artichokes are of the sunflower family, so it stands to reason that its distant cousin could be edible.
-You eat the shoots as they appear.
+This might seem like an odd start, but Jerusalem artichokes are of the sunflower family, so it stands to reason that its distant cousin could be edible.
+You eat sunflower shoots as they appear with their first leaves.
 They are tiny, but delicious and packed full of nutrition.

 The shoots appear after just 12 days; just plant a handful of seeds in a large seed tray for a quick and easy harvest.
-The plant isn’t going to grow to maturity, so you don’t particularly need depth – a couple of inches of compost will be fine.
-Lightly cover your seeds with half an inch of compost and keep it moist.
+The plant isn’t going to grow to maturity, so you don’t particularly need depth – a couple of inches of growing medium will be fine.
+Lightly cover your seeds with soil or whatever growing medium you are using and keep it moist.

 Once the shoots have appeared and have grown two healthy leaves, they’re ready to eat.
-Don’t leave it too long to harvest, because the larger they grow, the more bitter the shoots become.
+Don’t leave the shoots too long to harvest, because the larger theygrow, the more bitter they become.

 2. Radishes – 21 days

-Radishes are crunchy, delicious, and simple to grow.
+Radishes are crunchy, delicious, simple to grow, and well-known as one of the fastest growing vegetables you can have in your garden.
 You don’t need to wait for a particular season to plant them, but they’ll thrive in temperatures between 50ºF and 65ºF.

 Radish seeds germinate quickly; about three or four days after planting you’ll spot the leafy green shoots appearing.
 Plant weekly for a constant supply of these crunchy salad favorites.